 In the past, physical activity guidelines have been tricky to understand and difficult to follow.
 This project, led by the ARC West team alongside collaborators Knowle West Media Centre (KWMC), aims to make them more meaningful and useful for members of the public.

 The How Do You Move? project had three parts:

 The Brigstow Institute, University of Bristol has funded the first two stages of this project.

 We worked with KWMC and Mufti Games to develop fun, interactive workshops that explored different groups’ attitudes to physical activity and how messages about physical activity should be communicated.
 Four workshops were run for the following groups of people living in under-served communities in Bristol:

-Researchers then analysed the data produced by the workshops.
+Researchers then analysed the data produced from the workshops.

 To develop the case studies and videos, we found six people with interesting physical activity stories to tell.
 Some of them were participants in the workshops, others were individuals already known to the project team.
 The participants were interviewed in an informal setting: some were even interviewed on a walk to bring physical activity into the process.
 The interviews were developed into case studies written in the first person, through several iterations.
 Four case studies went on to be developed into short films.

 We have published our findings from the four community workshops.
 The workshops were very useful in identifying the preferences of local community groups about physical activity messaging.
 We found many similarities between the four groups, but we noted some differences too.

 One consistent finding was the need to highlight the wider benefits of physical activity.
 Rather than just emphasising the benefits to our physical health, such as reducing risk of disease, we should also promote the mental health benefits and the social benefits.
 Having fun and spending time with friends were often primary reasons for being physically active.